List of first-level administrative divisions by GDP per capita

-This is a list of country subdivisions by gross domestic product (nominal) per capita in the world, ordered by GDP per capita (from 2008).
+This is a list of country subdivisions by gross domestic product (nominal and PPP) per capita in the world, ordered by GDP per capita.
 Entries are limited to those entities exceeding 50,000 U.S. dollars.
 Those subdivisions which are the largest (in GDP per capita terms) in their respective countries are shown in bold.
 Figures are shown in U.S. dollars.